zssvaidar/import-feeds/desc/import-feeds-desc-en.md

 ![Configurator multienum](_assets/import-feeds-example-multienum.png).

-Only predefined values can be accepted, if your multienum have predefined options.
+Only predefined values can be accepted, if your multienum field or attribute have predefined options.
 If one of the multienum values, provided in the file to be imported, is not valid, the whole row will not be imported.
 If your multienum field or attribute have no predified options any value will be accepted.

 ### Relations
 Each entity may have one-to-many, many-to-one or many-to-many relations to other entities.
 Import feeds module enables to import data with direct relations of all types.
 Data record from the related entity can can be found and linked or new data record for the related entity can be created and linked.
 Each relation is available for configuration as a field.
 To create a mapping rule for a relation you need to set the "Type" of your mapping rule to "Field" and choose your relation name as a "Field".
 Let's configure a "Brand" relation.
 So we choose "Brand" in the "Field" field and "Brand" in the "Column(s)" field.
 For a relation we also need to select the related entity fields, we choose ID, Name, Name in German, Active and Code.